Chart Color Schemes

 Infrastructure

-Upper Kedron - Ferny Grove has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally
+Upper Kedron - Ferny Grove has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified ten projects likely impacting the area.
-Key projects include Ferny Grove Central - Mixed Use Development, Ferny Grove Station Car Park Upgrade, Ferny Hills Precinct Planning Project, and Great Western Super Centre Expansion & Renovation.
-Below is a list detailing those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified ten projects likely to affect the region.
+Notable initiatives include Ferny Grove Central - Mixed Use Development, Ferny Grove Station Car Park Upgrade, Ferny Hills Precinct Planning Project, and Great Western Super Centre Expansion & Renovation.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.